 Amid continued concerns about health and safety, educational institutions and other organizations have adopted precautionary measures and taken action to prevent the spread of COVID-19.
 Those measures and strategies should not be grounded in fear.
 Rather, they must be unbiased and applied consistently.
 Fact-based and accurate explanations provided to the educational community about COVID-19 should also provide avenues for reporting possible discrimination, and reports should be addressed promptly.

-Please reach out to me or any member of the Barley Snyder Education Practice Group if you have any questions about cultivating an organizational environment that is free from unlawful discrimination or about continued legal obligations related to coronavirus.
+Please reach out to any member of the Barley Snyder Education Practice Group if you have any questions about cultivating an organizational environment that is free from unlawful discrimination or about continued legal obligations related to coronavirus.

 DISCLAIMER: As we face an unprecedented time of legal and business uncertainty, we are working to provide updates on the status of important legal news related to COVID-19.
 It is important to note that the situation is changing rapidly and the information provided in our alerts is not intended to create an attorney-client relationship.
 The information contained in our alerts is for general informational purposes only and should not be construed as legal advice or a substitute for legal counsel.
 If you have questions about your legal situation or about how to apply information contained in this alert to your situation or about how any other information found on our website may affect your business, you should reach out to one of our attorneys.
 We assume no responsibility for the accuracy or timeliness of any information provided herein or by any linked site.
 As information changes rapidly, users are strongly advised to verify any information before relying upon it.